Paul Bowles: 1957–1973: Moroccan music and translation

-In 1957, Jane Bowles suffered a mild stroke, which marked the beginning of a long and painful decline in her health.
+In 1957, Jane Bowles had a mild stroke, which marked the beginning of a prolonged decline in her health.
 Her condition preoccupied Paul Bowles until Jane's death in 1973.

 During the late 1950s, Morocco achieved independence.
 With a grant from the Rockefeller Foundation and sponsorship from the US Library of Congress, Bowles spent the months of August to September 1959 traveling throughout Morocco with Christopher Wanklyn and Mohammed Larbi, recording traditional Moroccan music.
 From 1959 to 1961, Bowles recorded a wide variety of music from the different ethnic groups in Morocco, including the Sephardic Jewish communities of Meknes and Essaouira.

-During these years, Bowles also worked at translating Moroccan authors and story-tellers, including Mohamed Choukri, Ahmed Yacoubi, Larbi Layachi (under the pseudonym Driss ben Hamed Charhadi), and Mohammed Mrabet.
+During these years, Bowles also worked at translating Moroccan authors and story-tellers, including Mohamed Choukri, Ahmed Yacoubi, Larbi Layachi (under the pseudonym Driss ben Hamed Charhadi), and Mohamed Mrabet.

 In the autumn of 1968, invited by friend Oliver Evans, Bowles was a visiting scholar for one semester at the English Department of the San Fernando Valley State College, (now California State University, Northridge).
 He taught "Advanced Narrative Writing and the Modern European Novel."

 In 1970, Bowles and Daniel Halpern founded the literary magazine Antaeus, based in Tangier.
 It featured many new, as well as established authors.
 Bowles's work was also represented, including his story "Afternoon with Antaeus."